abertrand13/ee108_finalproject/README.md

 #### Work Distribution
 - Alex - Chords, Launchpad, (Context Sensitive), Revamping song ROM format
 - Brendan - Dynamics, Color Changing
-- Nick - Harmonics
+- Nick - Harmonics, Chords

 #### Other Proposed Extensions
 - Multiple Voices
-- Some idea that Brendan had
+- Some idea that Brendan had and no longer wants to do (so scratch this one)
 - Speed up/slow down
 - Multiple song ROMs
 - switch to turn on features (eg echo)